top of page

 A crime/thriller from François Ozon.

-Charlotte Rampling plays a middle-aged crime novelist in the south of France struggling to write her next book when she gets an unexpected visitor and a writing prompt she never bargained for.
-Just goes to prove that writers will do anything to cure writer's block.
+Charlotte Rampling plays a middle-aged crime novelist staying at her publisher's fancy holiday house in the south of France.
+While struggling to write her next book, she gets an unexpected visitor (and a writing prompt she never bargained for).
+This film proves that writers will do anything to cure writer's block.

 2. MAMMA MIA (2008)